CCFlynn/systematicinvestor.github.io/about.md

 ---

+This is a new home for [SystematicInvestor blog](https://systematicinvestor.wordpress.com/) it was previously hosted at [Wordpress](https://systematicinvestor.wordpress.com/).
+I'm making this move to simplify / automate / ease / speed up process of sharing my ideas / blogging.

 This blog is a collection of my thoughts that I want to share without any warranties or guarantees.
 For more details, please visit [About Blog](/About-Blog/) post.